adnaniazi/krauseNiazi2019Analyses/README.md

 1. It will download outputs of tailfindr, Nanopolish, barcode assignment, eGFP alignment results for DNA and RNA data (both us and Workman et al.’s) as `.csv` files in the `data` folder.
-This step may take some time as the files are large.
-All the script that generated these `csv` files are present in the `scripts` folder.
+This step may take some time as these files are large.
+All the scripts that generated these `csv` files are present in the `scripts` folder.
 You can use these scripts manually yourself if you want to start working your way up from Fast5 files.
 However, for the sake of ease and